 Now to 2nd position, or G on our C harp.
 Here we played G-B-D. Chromatically, that’s an interval of 5 half steps from G to B, and 4 half steps from B to D. Check it out on the piano above.
 Again, the result is a major chord.

 Finally, let’s look at 3rd position, or D on a C harp.
-This time we played D-F-A. Chromatically things have now switched – that’s only 4 half steps from D to F, and now 5 half steps from B to D. Check it out on the piano above.
+This time we played D-F-A. Chromatically things have now switched – that’s only 4 half steps from D to F, and now 5 half steps from F to A. Check it out on the piano above.
 The result of this combination of chromatic intervals is a minor chord.
 We’ve effectively ‘flattened’ or lowered the third degree of the diatonic scale.
 Which is the basic rule for turning a major key into a minor key.
 Or a major chord into a minor chord.
 And that’s all there is to it.
-It’s all about the half-step intervals between the notes!
+It’s all about the half-step intervals between the notes.

 As a post script, we mentioned 4th position above, which would be A minor on our C harp.
 So if we know that the A minor triad is A-C-E, let’s see if you can work out the chromatic intervals for yourself.
 We won’t actually find this triad chord on the diatonic harp, but the arpeggio would be 6D 7B 8B 10D 8B 7B 6D You might find use of 7B-8B as a double stop, or two-note combination, in lieu of the full chord however.
 Try it now and imagine you’ve just watched The Waltons.